What This Strategy Aims To Do

 - By overall equity standards, risk is low due to the use of quality-oriented fundamental factors.

-- By income standards, however, it is high due to (i) the non-contractual nature of dividends, which can be skipped or reduced with less consequences than an interest-payment default, and (ii) our pursuit of yields at the higher range of acceptability
+- By income standards, however, it is high due to (i) the non-contractual nature of dividends, which can be skipped or reduced with fewer consequences than an interest-payment default, and (ii) our pursuit of yields at the higher range of acceptability

 - Although turnover is likely to be low relative to most strategies that hold stocks, it is likely to be high relative to what many see from ETF-based income strategies.